-If your man hasn’t changed his profile picture in three years, if he only logs in about once a month, and if he never posts status updates or interacts with other users on the site, then he might not have changed his relationship status yet because Facebook is the last thing on his mind.
+If your man hasn’t changed his profile picture in three years, only logs in about once a month, and never posts status updates or interacts with other users on the site, then he might not have changed his relationship status yet because Facebook is the last thing on his mind.

 It’s totally understandable why you would get mad at your man for not updating his relationship status if he’s on Facebook more than you are, but make sure Facebook actually means something to him before you get upset that he’s left his outdated.

 Update your relationship status and invite him to do the same.

 The easiest way to get your man to change his relationship status is to state that you are in a relationship with him when you change your status.
 This sends him a confirmation message, and if he accepts it, Facebook will change both your statuses at the same time.

 If you’ve done this and your man still won’t change his status, you need to explain to him why it matters to you.
 Instead of trying to order him to make the change or being rough about it, simply explain how his refusal to change his status makes you feel.